 Best Stackable and Tiered Strawberry Container

 This vertical planting system is excellent for those short on space.
-Water it from the top and the water flows through the whole system.
+Water this best vertical strawberry planter from the top and the water flows through the whole system.
 It’s a great display for strawberries in the garden and they grow well in this too.
-The pockets are nicely sized and have good drainage.
+The pockets are nicely sized on this tiered strawberry planter and have good drainage.
 This strawberry stacking pot measures 91 cm in height and is 41 cm wide and provides for 20 strawberry plants.

 Key Benefits of the Stackable Strawberry Planter